 Let’s take the Ocean’s Eleven method and apply it to the Tier 2 and 3 recommendations from the FUSE report released last fall by the City of Los Angeles City Administrative Officer (CAO).
 (These recommendations are listed at the end of this post.)

-The recommendations are all visions of a better coordinated City where agencies seamlessly work together and residents have no complaints about city services.
+The recommendations envision a more coordinated City where agencies work together efficiently, ensuring residents receive seamless and responsive services.
 Many of the recommendations are common sense, such as enhancing customer service options on LA311 or encouraging knowledge transfer between veteran staff and new hires.
 They are much more logical than robbing several vaulted and secure casinos.
 So why haven’t they happened?

 Not our First Rodeo